Jigsaw Puzzle Portfolio

 It’s been a while since I last posted a note about my obsession with solving jigsaw puzzles.
 I’m not so sure it’s an obsession.
 Obsessions are compulsions, mania, and preoccupations.
-I’m not thinking of any of these things.
+I’m not thinking of these things.

 It also means desire, fascination, enthusiasm, and passion.
 Those, I definitely am.
 Overall, I am fascinated by solving these jigsaw puzzles.

-Using my logical side, I’ve learned to break the massive pile of pieces in the box into smaller collections, so that I can manage them more efficiently.
+Using my logical side, I’ve learned to break the massive pile of pieces in the box into smaller collections so that I can manage them more efficiently.
 As a software engineer and programmer, I’ve always done that.
 I take a massive problem and break them down into smaller and smaller components so that at the lowest levels, I can write the code to solve one thing and one thing only.
 It’s the same thing with jigsaw puzzles.

 Finding the commonalities in the plethora of pieces excites me.
 I get an endorphin boost whenever I fit one piece into another.
 Then, I fill in where ever and before I know it, the overwhelming task of assembling the massive number of pieces gets smaller and smaller until, viola, the puzzle is done.
 Yea!!!!!